eXascaleInfolab/TSM-Bench/udfs/README.md

 # User Defined Functions (UDFs)

 We have also implemented additional time series tasks using **User Defined Functions (UDFs)**.
 Those queries involve a mix of matrix operations and iterative procedures, which are very hard to implement in the native language.
 We consider the following tasks: data normalization, matrix decomposition, anomaly detection, anomaly repair, clustering, and classification.
-Furthermore, we have implemented various missing values imputation techniques from a recent benchmark.
 ___

 ## Running evals